 - Since it conducts and holds heat so well, enameled cast iron is also eco-friendly

-- The enameled coating is not only nonstick, but also resists rusting
+- The enameled coating is not only stick resistant, but also resists rusting

 Strike while the iron is hot

 As Made In gets ready to launch a hot new line of enameled cast iron cookware, you can get ready to integrate into your kitchen some of our thoughtfully-designed enameled cast iron products that were inspired by the versatility of Dutch ovens.

 For best results and decades of stress-free cooking, follow this ultimate guide to cooking with (and caring for) enameled cast iron.

 How to clean enameled cast iron